 The future of Bitcoin Cash

-The future of Bitcoin Cash looks relatively good at the moment.
-The currency has kept its market position strongly despite the November hard fork and Lightning Network expansion.
-Litecoin has also activated its Lightning Network recently, which will increase the pressure on Bitcoin Cash.
+Bitcoin Cash has kept its high market rank despite the war against Bitcoin SV and the Lightning Network expansion.
+Litecoin has also activated its Lightning Network, which will increase the pressure on Bitcoin Cash.